DevilsDomain/webperf-practice-2/README.md

 - Reduced the size of the first slide's image
 - installed mkcert and configured with vite
 - registered service worker, the app is installable
-- Geolocation request from the app added.
+- Geolocation request from the app added, delivery message is displayed with the goelocation